bitonic-cjp/bl4p-client/BUGS.md

 ## Loss of funds (including trading beyond limits specified in orders)

-### 1. Offers returned by BL4P are not checked
-Although the BL4P server should only return offers that match the search query, clients can and should check this for themselves, before acting upon received offers.

 ### 2. BL4P fee amount is not checked
 Although the BL4P server should never require excessive fees, clients can and should check this for themselves, before executing transactions.